Chapter 7 Bankruptcy

 Chapter 7 Bankruptcy is typically referred to as liquidation bankruptcy, even though most individuals that file Chapter 7 don’t even end up losing anything.
 Individuals and companies are eligible to file a Chapter 7 Bankruptcy.
 In the course of filing, you list all of your assets and all of your debts.
 A Trustee is appointed to your case and is in charge of collecting assets and selling them for the benefit of creditors.

 In addition to listing all your assets, you can declare certain property as “exempt” from collection (commonly referred to as your exemptions).
 Exemptions are dollar amounts of value in things that the trustee can’t take.
-The actual exemptions and how they apply varies from person to person, but typically people are able to claim most of the things they own as exempt, depending on the amount of equity you hold in it.
-This includes:
+Exemptions are not available to business entities, so anything they own in a Chapter 7 is available to creditors.
+The actual exemptions and how they apply varies, but typically people are able to claim most of the things they own as exempt, depending on the amount of equity you hold in it.
+This may includes:

 - Your House